Little Black Ant Facts & Information

 Treatment

-How do I get rid of little black ants?
+How to get rid of little black ants?

-The first step to prevent and control little black ants begins with a thorough inspection provided by your pest management professional.
-After conducting the inspection, your pest management professional will provide proactive treatment recommendations and a plan for how to effectively and efficiently deal with the infestation.
+The first step to prevent and control little black ants begins with a thorough inspection provided by an Orkin Pro.
+After conducting the inspection, your exterminator will provide a proactive ant treatment plan to effectively and efficiently deal with the infestation.

-One of the first things your pest management professional will look for are ways to exclude ants like sealing cracks and gaps in exterior walls and the foundation.
-Also your pest management professional will provide some proactive recommendations such as removing and discarding decaying wood, firewood and other debris on the property.
+One of the first things your Orkin Pro will look for are ways to exclude ants like sealing cracks and gaps in exterior walls and the foundation.
+Your pest management professional may also suggest removing decaying wood, firewood, and other debris from the property to make the area less appealing to ants.

 Frequently Asked Questions